versionpress/versionpress/docs/Dev-Setup.md

 2. `npm install`
 3. `npm start`

-Wait for all the things to download and build (☕), then log into the test site at `http://localhost:8088`, install WordPress and activate VersionPress on the _Plugins_ page.
+This starts a set of Docker containers in the background, you can view the progress by running `docker-compose logs -f`.
+When everything boots up, log into the test site at `http://localhost:8088`, install WordPress and activate VersionPress on the _Plugins_ page.
 You're now all set up! 🎉

 ![image](https://cloud.githubusercontent.com/assets/101152/26283542/17fccd8a-3e2b-11e7-9881-a26fbb49d144.png)

-Useful to know about your development environment:
+Explore your development environment:

 - VersionPress source files are directly mapped to the site's `wp-content/plugins/versionpress` so any changes you make locally are immediately live.
 - Database can be inspected using [Adminer](https://www.adminer.org/) at `http://localhost:8099`, server name: `db`, username: `root`, password: `r00tpwd`.